usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 **ADDITIONAL INFORMATION:**
 **Regulatory Process Matters (SBREFA, Regulatory Flexibility Act, and Executive Orders)**

 The Department must provide two types of assessments as part of its final rule: An analysis of the costs and benefits of adopting the changes contained in this rule, and a periodic review of its existing regulations to consider their impact on small entities, including small businesses, small nonprofit organizations, and small governmental jurisdictions.  *See* E.O.
 12866, 58 FR 51735, 3 CFR, 1994 Comp., p.
 638, as amended; Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
 601 *et seq*, as amended by the Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA), 5 U.S.C.
-610(a); OMB Circular A–4, available at *http://www.whitehouse.gov/OMB/circulars/a004/a-4.pdf* (last visited June 24, 2010); E.O.
+610(a); OMB Circular A–4, available at http://www.whitehouse.gov/OMB/circulars/a004/a-4.pdf (last visited June 24, 2010); E.O.
 13272, 67 FR 53461, 3 CFR, 2003 Comp., p.
 247.

-<p> In the NPRM, the Department kept open the possibility that, if warranted by public comments received on an issue raised by the 2004 ADAAG or by the results of the Department's Initial Regulatory Impact Analysis (Initial RIA), available at *http://www.ada.gov/NPRM2008/ria.htm*, showing that the likely costs of making a particular feature or facility accessible were disproportionate to the benefits (including both monetized and nonmonetized benefits) to persons with disabilities, the Attorney General, as a member of the Access Board, could return the issue to the Access Board for further consideration.
+In the NPRM, the Department kept open the possibility that, if warranted by public comments received on an issue raised by the 2004 ADAAG or by the results of the Department's Initial Regulatory Impact Analysis (Initial RIA), available at http://www.ada.gov/NPRM2008/ria.htm, showing that the likely costs of making a particular feature or facility accessible were disproportionate to the benefits (including both monetized and nonmonetized benefits) to persons with disabilities, the Attorney General, as a member of the Access Board, could return the issue to the Access Board for further consideration.
 After careful consideration, the Department has determined that it is unnecessary to return any issues to the Access Board for additional consideration.

 **Executive Order 12866**